 Embracing Emotional Intelligence: Navigating Stress and Frustration in the Workplace

-To understand Emotional Intelligence It encompasses four key components:
+To understand Emotional Intelligence, it encompasses four key components:

 1. Self-awareness — Recognizing and understanding your own emotions.